kaibr/bitcoin-s-verification/journal.md

     noDuplicateInputs
 }
 ```
-In the class `TxBuilderExample2` we create this kind of transaction taking two ouputs of the values 3000 and 4900 satoshis as an input and spending 5000 satoshis.
+In the class `TxBuilderExample2` we create this kind of transaction taking two ouputs of the values 3000 and 4900 satoshis and indexes 0 and 1 respectively as an input and spending 5000 satoshis.
 The code of the example can be found [here](examples-for-journal/TxBuilderExample2.scala).

 At the end of the example we test the created transaction with the methods checkTransaction() and checkNoDublicateInputs().
 Both method return `false`.
 Thus, the transaction is considered as invalid though it should be valid.
 The output of the TxBuilderExample2: